 At 28,000 square feet, the San Diego Model Railroad Museum is the world's largest operating model railroad museum.
 Dedicated to preserving the heritage of railroading, the unique museum has a series of miniature representations of California railroads, including four enormous scale and model layouts of Southwest railroads.
 In addition, the San Diego Model Railroad Museum features a Toy Train Gallery with an interactive Lionel layout for children and state-of-the-art theater lighting.

 Housed in the historic California Building with its iconic California Tower, the Museum of Man has been educating and entertaining visitors from around the world for more than 100 years.
-The museum offers a variety of unique, interactive exhibits that cover a vast range of human history and culture from beer to cannibalism to monsters.
-In addition, the museum now offers guided tours of the California Tower, where visitors can learn about the history of Balboa Park while taking in a 360-degree view of San Diego.
+The museum offers a variety of unique, interactive exhibits that cover a vast range of human history and culture from beer to cannibalism to monsters to secrets.
+In addition, the museum will soon be offering guided tours of the California Tower, where visitors can learn about the history of Balboa Park while taking in a 360-degree view of San Diego.

 Explore the natural history of Southern California—from past to present—at the San Diego Natural History Museum (The NAT).
 From rattlesnakes and flesh-eating beetles, to dinosaurs and fossils, to a pendulum that proves the earth is spinning, there’s something for everyone at The Nat.
 The museum offers unique, interactive exhibitions on five different floors and features a giant-screen theater with daily showings of 2D and 3D films, as well as rotating exhibitions that bring nature to life.
 It even has it’s own botanically inspired escape room.